Introduction to All About Me

-A step-by-step guide to getting started with All About Me direct work.
+This toolkit is a step-by-step guide to help you prepare for All About Me direct work.

 The first themes of All About Me are about understanding the child – how they see themselves, what they like to do and enjoy.
 This will help you gather ideas about what kind of activity and play the child enjoys, and help you plan the later sessions.